 Christ calls us to reconciliation and wholeness, in a world that can be filled with alienation and brokenness.
-In faithfulness to the Gospel and to our Lutheran heritage, we answer Christ's call to be agents of healing and safety, particularly for people who have been marginalized by our society.
+In faithfulness to the Gospel and to our Lutheran heritage, we answer Christ's call to be faithfulness to the Gospel and to our Lutheran heritage, we answer Christ's call to be agents of healing and safety, particularly for people who have been marginalized by our society.
 As a Christian community, we invite all people to join us as we work to better understand the meaning of grace for our lives.
 We welcome people of all sexual orientations and gender identities into the life and mission of our congregation.